Asspizza: 2014–2016: Spaghetti Boys and Early Soho

-Babbitt's start began while mingling with other fashion-obsessed kids along the formerly called ‘clout corridor’, an area in Soho that stretched between Mercer and Howard, and included stores such as Supreme, VFiles, Off-White, NikeLab 21M, among others in early 2014.
+Babbitt's start in fashion began while spending time with other fashion and art obsessed kids along an area of Soho formerly known as the ‘clout corridor’, between Mercer and Howard, and included stores such as Supreme, VFiles, Off-White, and NikeLab 21M in early 2014.
 It was here that he met other likeminded teens, including Ray Martinez, Luka Sabbat, and Kerwin Frost.
+In November 2014, Babbit and his friends appeared in Lorde’s music video for "Yellow Flicker Beat" of The Hunger Games: Mockingjay - Part 1 soundtrack following a brief conversation between them on Instagram.

-In 2015, Kerwin founded the Spaghetti Boys, a NYC-based art-content producers-DJ collective, alongside Ray Martinez.
-Babbitt soon became one of the main members alongside Martinez and Frost, with other fashion focused teens in Soho contributing including Sheck Wes.
+In 2015, Frost founded the Spaghetti Boys, a collective of artists, DJs and content creators, alongside Ray Martinez.
+Babbitt not long after became one of the main members alongside Martinez and Frost, with other teens in Soho contributing including future rapper Sheck Wes and filmmaker WhiteTrashTyler.
 The Spaghetti Boys collective released fashion collaborations with Off-White and Heron Preston, as well as promotional material for Nike Air.

-On December 22, 2015, Babbitt (along with Kerwin Frost) went viral for fighting rapper Playboi Carti, with video surfacing on social media which shows the three arguing over apparent disrespect shown to the designer Ian Connor (who narrates the video) by Babbitt in a former magazine interview.
+On December 22, 2015, Babbitt and Frost went viral for fighting rapper Playboi Carti, with video surfacing on social media showing the three arguing over apparent disrespect shown to the fashion designer Ian Connor (who narrates the video) by Babbitt in a former magazine interview.

 In 2018, the Spaghetti Boys held a pop-up shop in Tokyo at the Japanese boutique NUBIAN.
-This would end up being their last official capsule collection.
+This would end up being their last official collaboration.

-By late 2018, the Spaghetti Boys had disbanded and they began focusing on new projects.
+In late 2018, the Spaghetti Boys disbanded and began focusing on new solo projects.